+Grant recommendations can be made free of charge online.
 Due diligence is processed on new organizations prior to releasing any grants.
 Grant checks are mailed out weekly with a letter indicating which WaterStone fund recommended the grant.
 Grant checks can also be sent out anonymously.

-You may give to any charity that is an IRS registered, tax-exempt 501(c)3 whose mission statement does not conflict with WaterStone’s Statement of Faith
+You may give to any charity that is an IRS registered, tax-exempt 501(c)3 whose mission statement does not conflict with WaterStone’s Statement of Faith.

 The IRS specifically disallows charitable distributions that: